Diego81/omnicontacts/README.md

 ```

 Every importer expects `client_id` and `client_secret` as mandatory, while `:redirect_path` and `:ssl_ca_file` are optional.
-Since Yahoo implements the version 1.0 of the OAuth protocol, naming is a little bit different.
+Since Yahoo implements the version 1.0 of the OAuth protocol, naming is slightly different.
 Instead of `:redirect_path` you should use `:callback_path` as key in the hash providing the optional parameters.
-While `:ssl_ca_file` is optional, it is highly reccomended to set it on production environments for obvious security reasons.
+While `:ssl_ca_file` is optional, it is highly recommended to set it on production environments for obvious security reasons.
-On the other hand it makes things much easier to leave the default values for `:redirect_path` and `:callback path`, the reason will be clear after reading the following section.
+On the other hand it makes things much easier to leave the default value for `:redirect_path` and `:callback path`, the reason of which will be clear after reading the following section.

 == Integrating with your Application

 To use OmniContacts you only need to redirect users to `/contacts/:importer`, where `:importer` can be google, yahoo or hotmail.
-Once the user has authorized your application, he will be redirected back to your website, to the url specified in `:redirect_path` (or `:callback_path` for yahoo).
-By default the user is redirected to `/contacts/:importer/callback`, for this reason it makes things much simpler not to specify any value for `:redirect_path` or `:callback_path`.
+Once the user has authorized your application, he will be redirected back to your website, to the path specified in `:redirect_path` (or `:callback_path` for yahoo).
+The user is redirected to `/contacts/:importer/callback` by default, which therefore makes things much simpler to not specify any value for `:redirect_path` or `:callback_path`.
 The list of contacts can be accessed via the `omnicontacts.contacts` key in the environment hash.
-The list if contacts is a simple array of hashes.
+The list of contacts is a simple array of hashes.
 Each hash has two keys: `:email` and `:name`, containing the email and the name of the contact respectively.

 ```ruby
 def contacts_callback